 Ian had started this recording project in Seattle in 2015 but it got off to a rough start.
 “It seemed like I was just not supposed to make this record in Seattle” Jones said.
 After consulting with a few friends in Seattle, Jones turned to his California music friends for advice.
 Santa Barbara native John Mooy suggested mutual friend and musical colleague Jesse Siebenberg, as he was taking some time off after having his new son.
 One thing led to another and the long- distance pre-production process began.
 On a brief west coast tour in 2016, Jones visited Ojai and Brotheryn studios and the schedule was set, songs selected and line up of players made final.
 A few months later over a long weekend, the tracks were cut live over a two-day period, and Results Not Typical Part I came to life.
 Over the next few months, overdubs were added and Seibenberg rounded out the sound with his additions.

 No stranger to the recording studio, Results Not Typical Part I is Jones’ second true professionally produced solo album.
 Having worked in many studios over the last 20 years including legendary Cello Studios in LA, and Avast and London Bridge in Seattle, Jones states “I’ve taken all the mistakes and lessons I’ve learned in the studio over the years and put them to work on this project.
 It’s been a long journey, but I feel I’ve finally hit my stride”.
 He adds, “This EP is the first half of what is going to be an amazing record.
 I couldn’t be happier with the guys or the process and Jesse is truly amazing.”
-Jones is looking forward to hitting the road in the spring of 2018 to support Results Not Typical Part I and complete the last 6 songs of the forthcoming LP Results Not Typical.
+Jones is looking forward to hitting the road in the spring of 2019 to support the upcoming release of the full length Results Not Typical due out late spring/early summer of 2019.

 Photo: Justin Dylan Renney